etwk/blog/content/lists/books.md

 ### E. B. White
 - [ ] One Man's Meat

+### Francis Fukuyama
+- [ ] The Origins of Political Order: From Prehuman Times to the French Revolution #comparative
+- [ ] Political Order and Political Decay: From the Industrial Revolution to the Globalization of Democracy
+- [ ] Identity: The Demand for Dignity and the Politics of Resentment
+- [ ] After the End of History: Conversations with Francis Fukuyama (Mathilde Fasting: editor) #interview

 ### Frank Dikotter
 - [ ] The Tragedy of Liberation: A History of the Chinese Revolution, 1945-57 #bumingbai #must